enormandeau/stacks_workflow/99-documentation/index.rst

 Stacks workflow tutorial
 ************************

-By Eric Normandeau, Thierry Gosselin, Laura Benestan, Charles Perrier, and Jeremy Gaudin.
+By Eric Normandeau, with the important help of Thierry Gosselin, Laura Benestan, Charles Perrier, and Jeremy Gaudin.

 Contents: